For many months I’ve struggled with uneven muscle soreness and I couldn’t figure out why one leg is more sore than the other after my workouts.

 What to do if one muscle is more sore than the other?

-Another reason why one of your legs feels more sore than the other is due to the fact that the long bones of the human lower limb usually show lateral asymmetries of length.
+Another reason why one of your legs feels more sore than the other is because the long bones of the human lower limb usually show lateral asymmetries of length.

 Why Does One Leg Hurt More Than The Other?